 ‘Seniors Alert Scheme’ grant funding for monitored pendant alarms is available in Ireland.
 Further details on Seniors Alert eligibility criteria and how to get your Pobal grant-aided Seniors Alert Scheme monitored alarm is below [Updated: 06 April 2020]

 Covid-19 Update: Regarding changes to telecare installations under the Seniors Alert Scheme during the Covid-19/Coronavbirus outbreak, at the time of writing pendant alarm deliveries are continuing, but with some changes to standard installation processes – see Personal Alarms And Telecare During Covid-19.

 Seniors Alert Scheme grants are available for elderly and vulnerable older people in Ireland, who could benefit from having a 24-hour monitored alarm installed in their home.
 The scheme is currently administered by government agency Pobal.
 The Seniors Alert application forms are not completed by older people directly, but by registered community groups, who submit them to Pobal on the older persons behalf.

 What is funded under the Seniors Alert Scheme?

-Pendant/wristband alarms for people aged 65+ are funded under the scheme.
+- Monitored alarms – These are funded under the Seniors Alert Scheme for people aged 65 and over.
 The government grants do not have to be repaid and cover the cost of a complete pendant alarm system.
-That includes the pendant/wristband emergency alarm button and the telecare base-unit.
+That includes the pendant/wristband emergency alarm button and your telecare base-unit.

 How do I apply for a personal alarm grant under the Seniors Alert Scheme?